 Another essential is a footswitch and a clip cord.
 The clip cord is what connects the machine with the power supply.
 You will most likely have to purchase these separate from the kit, although they aren’t expensive.
 The clip cord has to be connected at the bottom of the machine.
 Once everything is set up and working, you’re ready to start.

 How to Use a Tattoo Gun

 Keeping everything spotlessly clean is crucial, to avoid infections.
 Be vigilant when washing your hands before handling the machine.
 It’s also advisable to wear latex gloves while preparing and using the machine.
 This prevents any bacteria being transferred during the tattooing process.

 The correct way to hold a tattoo gun is by keeping a firm grip on the needle tube.
 The machine tends to vibrate quite a lot, depending on the size: bear this in mind when you start.
 Think of the tube like a thick pencil, try to hold it similarly.
 Make sure the machine is over the top of your hand.
 If it’s underneath, you aren’t holding it correctly, and won’t be able to tattoo.
 Use the footswitch to control the power.

-I highly suggest practicing on a melon or any similar fruit if you are new to tattooing.
-The fruit can also help determine if the needle is correct.
+I highly suggest practicing on artificial skin or certain fruits if you’re new to tattooing.
+These surfaces can also help determine if the needle is correct.
 If there is damage, the needle is going too deep.
 Remember that practice makes perfect.
 Don’t be in a hurry to start on your first tattoo before you have tested your equipment—and your abilities.
 Setting up and using a tattoo gun will soon become second nature.